march08/redux-thunker/README.md

 ## So ...
 Do you like it?

 Is the doc too confusing?
 Is it not working?
-Let me know your thoughts and ideas of course!
+This is my first real repo so let me know your thoughts and ideas of course!
 PR's are welcome as well!